 When you need time to rest, we will be happy to care for your baby in the nursery.

-A few hours after your baby is born, you will give your newborn his or her first bath, giving your baby skin-to-skin contact in those first hours of life.
+A few hours after your baby is born, you will give your newborn their first bath, giving your baby skin-to-skin contact in those first hours of life.
 When your baby is 24 hours old, a pediatrician will perform a physical and behavioral exam; our nursing staff will assess your baby every eight hours.

 All babies are offered the first series of hepatitis B vaccines upon pediatrician request, have a hearing test, and are examined for signs and symptoms of jaundice (yellow color of the skin).
 After 36 hours of age, a blood test (PKU) will be performed to check metabolism; this test is required by the D.C. government.